markdgt/openstack-compute-public/README.md

 # Pillars
 I have my pillars outside my state files for security purposes so I've created a sample pillar directory for examples only.
 These will need to be moved to your pillar directory

+#Workflow/Outline

+State Files:

+When the 'compute' role is set in the pillar file, we execute the compute statefile

+	/srv/salt/openstack/compute.sls

+The compute.sls installs the compute rpm packages:

+	 /srv/salt/openstack/compute_dir/compute_packages.sls

+	Basic Package requirements for openstack-nova and neutron to function.

+And setups up the openstack networking interfaces:

+	/srv/salt/openstack/compute_dir/networks
+		Takes the networks dict() 'sample to the right' --------> And creates an interface for each 'key'
+		ToDO: create watches for each interface to 'HUP' the interface if changed.

+Make sure OVS is setup:

+	/srv/salt/openstack/compute_dir/ovs
+	Installs packages, starts the service.
+	I also make sure the br-int,br-tun and br-ex bridges are present.

+Configure default iptables:

+	/srv/salt/openstack/compute_dir/iptables.sls
+	A stop gap to make sure a firewall is in place until neutron takes over.
+Configuring Compute Services:

+###Configurations#####
+More or less just key/value templates, using the openstack/pass.sls state file.
+Actions noted below otherwise:

+State File for configuring nova  configs:

+	/srv/salt/openstack/compute_dir/nova_conf
+	We configure the KVM -> Ceph secret config in this file.
+	Consolidate with the ceph conf below?

+State file for configuring libvirt:

+	/srv/salt/openstack/compute_dir/libvirt_conf
+           Installing and configuring libvirtd
+	Making sure the service is running
+	Defining the ceph secret variable using (virsh secret-define) State file for configuring neutron configs:

+	/srv/salt/openstack/compute_dir/neutron_conf

+State file for configuring ceph configs:

+	/srv/salt/openstack/compute_dir/ceph_conf

+State file for configuring ceilometer configs:

+	/srv/salt/openstack/compute_dir/ceilometer_conf

+State file for configuring cinder configs:

+	/srv/salt/openstack/compute_dir/cinder_conf